Lord-Vibe/sd-webui-photopea-embed-ForgeClassic/README.md

 A vibe coded fork of [Yankooliveira's](https://github.com/yankooliveira/sd-webui-photopea-embed) Photopea extension.
-In theory it fixes a bug that prevented "Inpaint Selection" from working correctly, but the code in the orgiginal must of heard that is was going to be replaced and the issue mysteriously stopped.
+In theory it fixes a bug that prevented "Inpaint Selection" from working correctly, but the code in the original must of heard that is was going to be replaced and the issue mysteriously stopped.

 Big thanks to Yankooliveira for the original extension!
 Check out his other projects [here](https://github.com/yankooliveira) and check out his itch.io [here!](https://yanko.itch.io)